 From Medan airport (Kuala Namu)

 The new international airport for Medan, Kuala Namu, was opened on July 24 2013.
-Unlike the now closed Polonia airport, which was in central Medan, the new airport is located around 30km from Medan.
+Unlike the now closed Polonia airport, which was in central Medan, the new airport is located around 30km beyond Medan (so further from Bukit Lawang).

 The simplest public transport transportation is to take the bus from the airport to Binjai, a city sited between Medan and Bukit Lawang.
-The fare from the airport to Binjai is 30,000rp by ALS bus.
-From Binjai take a minibus to Bukit Lawang, 10,000rp more.
+The fare from the airport to Binjai is 30,000rp by ALS (Antar Lintas Sumatera) bus.
+From Binjai take a second minibus to Bukit Lawang, approximately 10,000rp more.

-Buses leave from 'Kampung Lalang' a district on the outskirts of Medan, about 8km from the centre.
-They are supposed to leave from Pinang Baris, the bus station close by, and transportation drivers may try to take you there, but anyone in the area should be able to direct you to the right place to catch a bus, which is directly outside the 'Toko Roti Mawar' (Mawar Bakery).
+Buses for Bukit Lawang leave from 'Kampung Lalang' a district on the outskirts of Medan, about 8km from the centre.
+They are supposed to leave from Pinang Baris, the bus station close by, and transportation drivers may try to take you there, but anyone in the area should be able to direct you to the right place to catch a bus, which is directly outside the 'Toko Roti Mawar' (Mawar Bakery), around 1km north of Pinang Baris, as marked on the map above.

 Mitsubishi L300 (known as el-tiga ratus) minibuses are faster, slightly more expensive, but cramped.
 Standard buses, known as PS (pronounced Pay-Es), because the operator is Pembangunan Semesta (government) are a few thousand rupiah cheaper and slower.
-The cost is approximately 18,000rp/20,000rp (almost US$2).
+The cost is approximately 18,000rp (PS) and 20,000rp (L300).
 On the minibus the expected occupancy is four in each row, including the front (so three plus driver).
 If you don't want this, when you feel that your section is getting too crowded, you can offer to pay an extra fare to keep the space a bit less cramped (for example, a couple sitting in the front might need to pay three fares to avoid getting someone else sharing with them).

 Smoking, with the windows closed, is common on the minibuses, Indonesians don't like the wind!
 The minibus engine is mounted under the front seat, so it can be quite hot here (but also anywhere else in the bus).
 The buses break down quite often, and if this happens you will be expected to pay the cost of your journey to where the bus has broken down, from where you just have to wait for the next bus to go by.

-Last bus is around 5:30pm, and the journey time is 3 hours by minibus, 3.5 hours by PS.
+Last bus is around 5:30pm from Medan, and the journey time is 3 hours by minibus, 3.5 hours by PS.

 Binjai, the city 12km from Medan on the road to Bukit Lawang, has buses to Bukit Lawang slightly later than from Medan.
 If you are running a little late, you can head to Binjai (taxi or yellow bus) and pick up a bus from there (again, the buses do not go from the official bus station, but a spot on the side of the road).
 The cost is not cheaper, certainly counting the cost of a taxi to Binjai, but buses run till around 6:30pm here, so it buys you another half an hour.

 A train service runs about every 2 hours from Medan to Binjai, but it's less practical than the bus, although if you are near the train station at the time it's leaving, you could try it.
-Timetable link.
+You can check the timetable here.

 You can get a seat in a tourist bus, basically an aircon MPV, from a travel agent in Medan.
 They leave from the Grand Mosque area of Medan, Jalan Sisingamaraja.
-The cost will be a fraction of hiring your own.
+The cost is 100,000rp per person from central Medan to Bukit Lawang.

 Bukit Lawang Bus Station (Gotong Royong)